cerebral/cerebral/docs/docs/docs/developer_guide/paths.md

 }
 ```

-When the action returns one of these paths, that path will be executed:
+When the action calls and returns one of these paths, that path will be executed:

 ```js
 function actionA ({path}) {